-- Click on “File” option at top left corner of screen and select “Option” at bottom from left panel.
+- Click on the “File” option in the top left corner of the screen and select “Option” at the bottom of the left panel.

-- Now select “Trust center” from the left panel and click on “Trust center settings…” button.
+- Select “Trust center” from the left panel and click on the “Trust center settings…” button.

 - Then select the “Email Security” option and click on the “Settings” button under the “Encrypted email” section.

-With Outlook 265, you have the option to send encrypted or unencrypted emails.
+With Outlook 265, you can send encrypted or unencrypted emails.
 To integrate encryption within your email, all you need to do is:

 - Compose an email and click on the “Option” tab.
 Select “Encrypt” and choose S/MIME from list of options